 Thinking of all those illustrious personalities brings to my mind the picture of the bustling Piazza of those days: populated by a pageant of signorine in gorgeous costumes, signore in regular suits from which the vendors stuck out like sour thumbs, fashionable youth, the horse or mule-carts, sentry marches, bull-baitings, band performances, the beautiful solemnity of candle-lit processions, the constant religious activities in front of the Basilica and Palazzo Ducale, the aristocrats and wealthy traders socializing at the Caffé Florian.
 During summer nights, the Piazza would become livelier – a great deal of repetition ….

-Being the main hub for tourists, the shops and the restaurants in its vicinity have been indulging in ways to turn a handsome profit on that fact with decoys such as outdoor seating with bandstands and quartets playing during April-October.
+Being the main hub for tourists, the shops and the restaurants in its vicinity have been indulging in ways to turn a handsome profit offering outdoor seating with bandstands where quartets played during April-October.
 However, the outside concert has a tradition that goes back to more than hundred years.
 In olden days, there were wine sellers situated at the base of the Campanile and they used to move their carts keeping up with the shadow of the Campanile when they sell cool wine during hot summer months.

 The waiter of Caffé Florian was charming and chatty as he noted our selections for the lunch.
-Insalata Mista with cheese Gnocchi ordered by Carina, I believe, would be preferred by Bianca as well.
-As for me, I decided on Triglie all’Orientale, Red mullet in Eastern style.
+Insalata Mista with cheese Gnocchi ordered by Carina, As for me, I decided on Triglie all’Orientale, Red mullet in Eastern style.
 Veneto being the land of great wines, we had a Schiopetto Podere dei Blumeri Rosso 2006.

 San Marco Square can be a bit stuffy at times, but today there are fewer tourists.
 During the course of the history, the Piazza San Marco has gained an iconic status as the place that symbolizes Venezia in the eyes of the world.
 It was here in the Piazza where the helicopter landed with the statue of Our Lady of Fatima in 1959 as part of its triumphal march, encircled by the radiant escort of doves, throughout the Italian peninsula leading to Italy’s solemn consecration to the Immaculate Heart of Mary.

-I was not born when that happened.
+I was not there when that happened.
 I was not there when the emperors and kings, dukes and marquesses, knights, burgesses, counts and such people of authority were there.

 On November 1, I wrote about Castelo de São Jorge in Lisbon which miraculously withstood destruction from devastating earthquakes that destroyed the city around it.
 Proving how wonderful citizens of this world can be, Lisbon was rebuilt with great effort from generous handshakes of help that reached to it from all parts of the world.
 Here I draw your attention to another catastrophe that was waiting to happen about which all of us are well aware of and expert action is being taken by groups like Consorzio Venezia Nuova to protect historic Venezia.
 What is important here, compared to Lisbon, is that in the case of Venezia, there will not be any land to rebuild it.
 Some of the columns and doorways once on ground level are already submerged.
 Experts have located few older pavements beneath the present pavement of the Piazza.